-A student who finds it necessary to leave school during the semester may drop classes online or submit a Drop Card to the Admissions and Records Office.
+A student who finds it necessary to drop one or more of their classes may do so via WebAdvisor or by submitting a Drop Card to the Admissions and Records Office.

 Withdrawal from a course shall be authorized through 75% of the term.
-A student may withdraw and receive a "W" symbol for a course a maximum of three times.
-Upon the fourth enrollment the student will be required to receive a grade and will not have the option to drop and receive a "W" (Title V, section 55024).

-Students may not get a "W" if they withdraw from a course following the guidelines below:
+A student may withdraw and receive a "W" grade for a course a maximum of three times.
+Upon the fourth enrollment the student will be required to receive a grade and will not have the option to drop and receive a "W" grade (Title V, section 55024).
+Students may not get a "W" grade if they withdraw from a course following the guidelines below: